autay27/boccam/report.md

 \tableofcontents

+# Introduction

+occam is a high-level procedural programming language, designed to support concurrent applications.
+Based on the Communicating Sequential Processes algebra, it models programs as parallel processes communicating via blocking (synchronous) channels.

+This project presents a browser-based interpreter for occam ("BrowserOccam"), intended for use in teaching concurrent programming concepts.
+A parser, lexer, interpreter and user interface were all created.
+BrowserOccam implements the majority of occam 1, including variables, arithmetic and logical operators, control structures, parallel and sequential code blocks, and channels.
+The language is extended with keyboard input, serial output, and a colourful graphics display in order to make it interactive.
+Arrays of variables and channels were also added.
+Parallel execution is simulated via a pseudo-random scheduler to emphasise the non-deterministic order of parallel execution.
+Testing was carried out for the parser, lexer and interpreter.

+A user study was conducted to evaluate BrowserOccam, and it was found to be useful for teaching beginners about concurrent programming concepts and channels.
+Users were able to pick up occam and complete coding and code comprehension tasks in BrowserOccam without the need for extensive explanations.
+They enjoyed the interactive and graphical aspects, and agreed that the interface was intuitive and helpful.

 # Background

 ## History of occam

-occam is a high-level procedural programming language designed to support concurrent applications.
-One of the earliest concurrent languages designed for industrial use, it was first released in 1983 by David May and others at Inmos, advised by Tony Hoare.
-It was intended for use on the transputer, an early microprocessor from Inmos which was designed for parallel computing (source).
+occam was one of the earliest concurrent languages designed for industrial use.
+It was first released in 1983 by David May and others at Inmos, advised by Tony Hoare.
+It was intended for use on the transputer, an early microprocessor from Inmos which was designed for parallel computing [@transputer].
 Transputers were used in large networks, with each having integrated memory and serial communication links, rather than the network needing a central bus or RAM.

 occam's design is based on the Communicating Sequential Processes (CSP) process algebra created by Tony Hoare, meaning that its programs are expressed in terms of concurrent _processes_ which communicate exclusively by passing messages via _channels_ [@oc1].
 There are algebraic laws proving equivalence between different expressions in occam, allowing for formal proofs of the correctness of programs [@laws].

-While it is no longer in active use due to the transputer's failure to catch on, it has inspired the languages occam-pi [@occampi] and Ease [@ease] and shares features with other concurrent languages influenced by CSP, such as Go [@go] and Erlang [@erlang], both of which are currently popular in industry. occam and occam-pi have been used to teach concurrency and concurrent programming on Computer Science courses at various British universities (don't know how to cite this - I have an anecdote from my professor who learned it at Oxford, and some online comments).
+While it is no longer in active use due to the transputer's failure to catch on, it has inspired the languages occam-pi [@occampi] (a variant incorporating part of the pi-calculus, another process calculus) and Ease [@ease] and shares features with other concurrent languages influenced by CSP, such as Go [@go] and Erlang [@erlang], both of which are currently popular in industry. occam and occam-pi have been used to teach concurrency and concurrent programming on Computer Science courses at various British universities.

 occam retains interest as a teaching tool.
 It is suitable for an introduction to practical concurrent programming, as it natively supports concurrent processes and represents them clearly and intuitively as adjacent blocks of code, placed in a hierarchy by the use of significant whitespace (i.e. indentation changes the meaning of code).
 The use of channels makes the connections between processes explicit.
 It may also be useful for teaching theoretical computer science - its strong resemblance to CSP makes it a possible alternative to trace refinement checking tools for gaining intuition of how processes interact in a message-passing paradigm.

-## Description of Occam
+## Description of occam

 ### Channels